 Understand monthly invoicing

-Monthly invoicing is a payment setting in which Google extends a line of credit to you for your advertising costs, and you receive an invoice each month that you pay by check or wire transfer.
-You make payments according to the terms and conditions that you agree to when you enroll in monthly invoicing.
+Using monthly invoicing, Google extends a line of credit to you for your advertising costs, and you receive an invoice each month that you pay, according to the terms and conditions that you agree to when you enroll in monthly invoicing.

 You might be able to use the monthly invoicing payment setting if your business meets certain requirements.
 These requirement include, but aren't limited to: